haddocking/haddocking.github.io/education/biomolecular-simulations-2018/Metadynamics_tutorial/index.md

 between the two replicas.

 Wait for a few minutes and check the content of the directory.
-If the files "COLVAR.X" and "HILLS.X" are being written (you can easily check with "cat <filename>" or "wc -l
-<filename>") it means your simulation is running.
-As for the previous simulation, you
-can use pre-calculated data to analyze the trajectory.
+If the files "COLVAR.X" and "HILLS.X" are being written (you can easily check with "cat &lt;filename&gt;" or "wc -l &lt;filename&gt;") it means your simulation is running.
+As for the previous simulation, you can use pre-calculated data to analyze the trajectory.

 ## Analysis of the metadynamics simulation